mblajek/Mbn/README.txt

 	eval.php - Calculator based on library

-Now versions of PHP and JS are not the same, PHP does not have some functions and some arguments, and has worse pow() function, will be synchronised soon.
+Now versions of PHP and JS are not the same, PHP does not have some functions and some arguments will be synchronised soon.

 TO DO:
 JS & PHP